tlwilliams895/gis-devops/docs/_sources/week04/project/index.rst.txt

 Getting the code
 ================
-1. Create a feature branch named ``week4-solution`` from your solution to the week 2 zika project
+1. Create a story branch named ``week4-solution`` from your solution to the week 2 zika project
 2. Make sure you have a remote in your repo that points to https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard
 3. Run ``git fetch upstream`` (Assuming upstream points to the above repo)
 4. Run ``git checkout -b week4-starter upstream/week4-starter``